StatStud/book-club/content/posts/letting-go.md

 The rich get richer and the poor get poorer applies to people's state of mind.
 Ultimately, those who have, get--and we all have it, but few choose to get it.

 Those with a prosperity complex bring abundance to their lives.

+### The Mechanism of Letting Go

+Letting go involves:
+1. being aware of a feeling
+2. letting it come up
+3. staying with it
+4. letting it run its course and pass through you

+It's the exact same idea behind Michale Singer's idea of letting the feeling pass through you with openness.
+The first step is to allow yourself to experience the emotion without:
+- fighting it
+- condemning it
+- fearing it
+- moralizing it

+> It means to observe **nonjudgementally**, and regard it as just another wave of emotion

+To be sure, the best way to fail with the mechanism is to use any of the negative techniques such as (1) repression/suppression (2) expression (3) escape

+> When you give up resiting or trying to modify the feeling, it will shift to the next feeling and be accompanied by a lighter sensation

+And here's why we are motivated/incentivize to follow-through with the mechanism of letting go:

+> The reward of letting go is a progressive diminishing of dependance on anything or anyone outside of ourselves.

+### Resistance to letting go

+Letting go is a natural ability, and it's best done by simply doing it.

+Eventually, it will be seen that all thoughts are resistance; they are all images that the mind has made to prevent us from experiencing what actually *is*.

+> The **real** Self is the space between the thoughts; the field of silent awareness underneath all thoughts.

+If thoughts are the goldfish, then we are the water surrounding the fish.

+An example of this is when we are totally absorbed in whatever we're doing; that state of deep work when we don't notice the passing of time.
+The mind was quiet, and we were simply doing without resistance nor effort.
+Perhaps busy, but relaxed.

+> We suddenly realized that we never needed all those thoughts after all.

+> Inside of us, but out of our awareness, is the truth that "I already know everything I need to know", and this happens automatically.

+Naturally, there is the fear that, if we let go of our desire for something, then we won't get it.

+It is then beneficial to let go of some of the commonly held beliefs:
+- we only deserve things through hard work, struggle, sacrifice, and effort
+    - Side note: but how does this line-up with Carol Deweck's book, "Mindset"?
+- Suffering is beneficial and good for us
+- We don't get anything for nothing
+- Things that are very simple are not worth much

+Letting go of the above psychological barriers will allow an enjoyment of its effortlessness and ease.

 # Chapter 3: Introduction